8th January 2016, by Richard Bunting

 Trees for Life's story began in 1986 when Alan Watson Featherstone made a commitment during an environmental conference in Findhorn to launch a Caledonian Forest restoration project.
 Practical activity began in 1989, with tree guards used to protect Scots pine seedlings in Glen Cannich from being eaten by deer.
 In 1991, volunteers began planting some of the first new trees to grow in the forest for 200 years.

 Trees for Life has since grown into a multi award-winning, leading conservation volunteering charity, with a dedicated staff team and thousands of supporters and volunteers.
-Its volunteers have helped to plant more than one million trees at dozens of locations, and the charity has pledged to establish one million more trees by planting and natural regeneration by 2018.
+Its volunteers have helped to plant more than one million trees at dozens of locations, and the charity has pledged to establish one million more trees by planting and natural regeneration.
 In 2008, it bought Dundreggan Conservation Estate, a 10,000-acre site and biodiversity hotspot in Glenmoriston to the west of Loch Ness.

 Alan has won numerous awards for his work.
 Most recently, at the end of 2015 he was awarded an alternative New Year's honour by The Guardian newspaper in a celebration of the heroes of the year.